 Simplify the Application Process

 Occasionally your application process can be a roadblock.
 For example, is a cover letter necessary?
-Inexperienced or first-time job seekers may self-select out if they are unsure how to write a cover letter.
+Inexperienced or first-time job seekers may self-select out of the application process if they are not sure how to write a cover letter.
 Folks who are learning English or have limited writing skills may be left behind.
 Many positions require neither, so why make it a part of the application?

 Must an assessment be part of the process?
 As discussed earlier, learning is a part of all onboarding processes, so make sure assessments are not unnecessarily shrinking your talent pool.